 PrestaShop, as well as Shopify, offers merchants a great variety of themes and templates to choose from.

-The PrestaShop marketplace has over 2300 high-standard templates and themes.
+PrestaShop marketplace has 2778 high-standard templates and themes.
 In order to help users make their best choice, they are divided into categories according to the topic, the language of the store, included functionalities, developers, reviews, structure, colors, and style.
-Their prices range from € 59.99 to € 799.99.
+Their prices range from € 83.99 to € 839.99.

 Modules and Applications

 Another feature that helps entrepreneurs enhance and increase their store's functionality is the use of apps and add-ons.
 PrestaShop has a huge collection of modules, designed for different purposes of every store-owner.
-They are also divided into categories according to the aim of use, module language, developer, and review.
-Some of the modules are free, and the paid ones' price ranges from € 29.99 to € 999.99 (it's a one-time purchase).
+They are also divided into categories according to use, module language, developer, and review.
+Some of the modules are free, and the paid ones' price ranges from € 41.99 to € 1539.99 (it's a one-time purchase).
 While all of them look good and easy to use, it is important to keep in mind that they're usually made by different developers and may not be compatible with each other.
 Thus, you'll need a developer to synchronize them.

 Most platforms provide their customers with additional customization options, and PrestaShop and Shopify are not the exceptions.
 To be more specific, PrestaShop is known as one of the most customizable platforms that expand the online shop's functionality.
 You can change your shop's functionality, edit or create items following any specific needs and requirements.